 Pro & Con Arguments

-Birth control pills are safer than many OTC drugs and common activities.
+Birth control pills are safer than many over-the-counter (OTC) drugs and common activities.

-Over-the-Counter (OTC) birth control would increase access for low-income and medically underserved populations.
+OTC birth control pills would increase access for low-income and medically underserved populations.

 Twenty million women live in “contraception deserts,” places with one clinic or fewer per 1,000 women who need government-funded birth control from programs such as Medicare.
-In underserved communities, women could more easily find a local drug store for medication.
+In underserved communities, women could more easily find a local drug store for medication than a doctor’s office.
 11-21% of sexually active low-income women studied were more likely to use the Pill if it were available OTC.

 Denicia Cadena, Policy Director for Young Women United in New Mexico, stated: “Our rural communities are most profoundly impacted by our state’s health care and provider shortages.
 Patients face three- to six-month wait times for any primary care and even longer for specialty care… 11 of the state’s 33 counties have no obstetrics and gynecology physicians.”